 Taking your first step outdoors in January can be tough.

-You’re feeling well and truly stuffed from turkey and mince pies, you’ve watched more than your fair share of festive films and you can’t bear the thought of venturing out in anything less than a thermal bodysuit!
+Blue Monday is upon us, you’ve watched more than your fair share of festive films and you can’t bear the thought of venturing out in anything less than a thermal bodysuit!
+It’s crunch time.

 Set yourself a goal

 It can be very difficult taking your first step outdoors in the winter months, but having a goal in mind, no matter how small, is the ideal motivation.
 Chances are you won’t have the energy to complete a 10 mile run on New Year’s Day, so start off small and ease yourself into it!
 Setting small, attainable goals to reach in the short term is a great way to build up your running.